lvgl/docs_old/v7/en/trans_txt/widgets/canvas.md.txt

 ## Overview

-A Canvas is like an [Image](/widgets/img) where the user can draw anything.
+A Canvas inherites from [Image](/widgets/img) where the user can draw anything.
 Rectangles, texts, images, lines arcs can be drawn here using lvgl's drawing engine.
 Besides some "effects" can be applied as well like rotation, zoom and blur.